todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 ### Standards Collaborative

 - `Definition` Support relevant standards in open source projects and provide feedback to corresponding standards organizations
-- `Example:` OpenDaylight community collaborates with IETF standards community on NETCONF, RESTCONF, YANG, and YANG models
+- `Example:` Let's Encrypt community collaborates with IETF standards community on ACME, TLS, and other work related to X.509 certificates

 ### Big Project Facilitators